kiante-fernandez/webgazer-qualtrics/qualtrics/README.md

 5. **Optional Recalibration** - If accuracy is low (offset > 200px), participant can choose to recalibrate once
 6. **Auto-Advance** - Survey continues to next question

-**Important:** All participants continue to the survey regardless of calibration quality.
-No one is blocked or fails.

 ---

 ## Data Output